To be honest, checking out a new church can be intimidating and scary.

 We’re part of an anti-racist and pro-reconciling denomination.
 Racism is a combination of racial prejudice and institutional and/or economic power.
 It’s a systemic problem with historical root causes.
 It exists everywhere, including our families and communities of faith.
 So, we believe that people of faith need to learn about and address racism and racist practices wherever they are.

 Before gatherings even start, we have tea, coffee, and cookies.
-So, if you come 15 minutes earlier you can warm up with a hot drink and meet a few people.
+So, you can warm up with a hot drink and meet a few people before we start.

 Most people dress casually, even the pastor.
 So feel free to wear whatever makes you feel comfortable.